 Sign up for our travel rewards newsletter

 The Marriott Bonvoy Card is a card that pretty much all Canadian travelers should get if they like free hotels.
-With the current 5X promo on groceries, the extended minimum spend timeframe, the risk of the offer decreasing, and the time you have to learn about the Marriott program, now is the best time to get the card.
+With the current 5X promo on restaurants, the risk of the offer decreasing, and the time you have to learn about the Marriott program, now is the best time to get the card.
 And as a bonus, you’ll support Flytrippers!
 At no cost to you, as always.

 What do you think about the offer?
 Tell us in the comments below.

 Discover free travel: travel rewards